Chapter 12: Rivers

 • Interpret meandering rivers using maps and a stream table

+The area that water flows to form a river is known as a drainage basin, or watershed.
+All of the precipitation (rain or snow) that falls within a drainage basin eventually flows into its stream, unless some of this water is able to cross into an adjacent drainage basin via groundwater flow.
 In an idealized scenario, when a single rain drop falls on the Earth’s surface gravity will drive it (along with other drops) downslope until it reaches a small stream.
 This stream will meet a river, and this river will flow into more rivers until it reaches a basin, lake or ocean.
 This means that where the drop falls will determine where it ultimately ends up.
+Triple Divide Peak in Montana is the only place in the US, where a drop of snow on the summit may end up in either the Pacific, Arctic or Atlantic Ocean.

 Exercise 12.1 – Discovering Drainage Basins